 - 1 teaspoon ground black pepper

 - Garnishes: lime wedges, chopped cilantro, diced red onion

 - 48 corn tortillas

-- Soak the dried chiles in 2 cups of boiling water.
+In a large pot or bowl, soak the dried chiles in 2 cups of boiling water.
 Place a small dish over the top to help keep the chiles submerged.
 Soak for 10 minutes, until tender.
 Carefully remove the stems and seeds.
 Reserve the chile water.